-SSA terminals, with the help of Southern California Edison, commenced the Long Beach Port electrification program over a year ago to transition from diesel and fossil fuels to hydrogen, ultra-low emission renewable natural gas, and electric-powered cargo handling equipment.
+SSA terminals, with the help of Southern California Edison, commenced the Long Beach Port electrification program in 2018 to transition from diesel and fossil fuels to hydrogen, ultra-low emission renewable natural gas, and electric-powered cargo handling equipment.

 Total Transportation Services (TTSI) is participating in the project with our 9 liter near-zero hybrid trucks.
 The project tests 25 zero-emission vehicles, 4 of which include TTSI’s, over one year to see their performance in a real-world setting.
 This switch is expected to save over 270 thousand gallons of diesel fuel in one year alone.
 The project’s benchmark is coming up November 19th, 2019, and Total Transportation Services (TTSI) looks forward to seeing an expansion of the project.

 The Port of Long Beach is the only port in the country that has a demonstration project of this magnitude.
 It is made possible with a 9.7 million dollar grant from the California Energy Commission.

 The switch to a zero-emission port is crucial for the health of the community and the environment.
 Our near-zero-emission trucks are a vital stepping stone to this goal.
 TTSI is long-time partners with the Port of Long Beach, working to create a cleaner, healthier, and more sustainable port.

 Vehicles that are part of this demonstration include: